projectsbyif/data-permissions-catalogue/_patterns/just-in-time-consent.md

 images:
   - url: /images/just-in-time-consent.svg

+advantages:
+  - access is only requested at the moment a service needs it
+  - consent is specific to data being accessed

+limitations:
+  - peoople can be forced to consent as they need to use a service
+  - consent is sometimes taken to mean all future access

 examples:
   - title: iOS permissions
     description: apps will ask permission to use hardware or content the first time an app requires it